 Our family recently rang in the first warm weekend of summer with a trip to Lake Geneva.
 Even though air temperatures were in the 90s, Mother Nature was creating her own air conditioning by blowing a gentle breeze across the 45 mile-long body of 55 degree water.

 Our weekend adventure started with a tour of Yerkes Observatory, the birthplace of modern astrophysics.
 Operated by the University of Chicago in the nearby town of Williams Bay, the observatory is the home of a 102 cm (40 inch) refracting telescope.
-Insert layman’s terms: it’s huge.
-I mean, huge.
-Your jaw will drop and your kids will say things like “cool” and “ooooo”.
-Heck, Albert Einstein even made a visit back in the day (maybe he was the one who originally placed a Spiderman replica at the apex of the dome).
+Albert Einstein even made a visit back in the day (maybe he was the one who originally placed a Spiderman replica at the apex of the dome).

 We left the Yerkes Observatory with five collectively rumbling stomachs.
 Thank goodness for Popeye’s Restaurant on Lake Geneva, truly right along the waterfront.
 With choices like Alaskan red king crab legs, prime rib, and BBQ ribs along with traditional kids fare, we ordered three generously-portioned meals from the “Little Sailors” menu.
 While we ate, our eyes were as busy as our mouths as we took in the eclectic decorations and spied on a family celebrating a birthday.
-Known for spitfire favorites like smoked brisket and flame-roasted rotisserie chicken, we left Popeye’s recharged and ready to amble around on foot through the historic downtown.
+Popeye’s is also known for spitfire favorites like smoked brisket and flame-roasted rotisserie chicken.

 For dinner, consider the Dancing Horses Theater in nearby Delevan.
 With a show engaging enough to hold the attention of a three-year-old boy for two straight hours, you won’t be disappointed.
-I personally started crying at least two times during the performance, and can only imagine the life-changing impact on a teenager who already has a horse-themed bedroom at home.
 Arrive early to explore the grounds and to pet a hedgehog, calf, goat, or kitten in the Baby Barn.
 Pony and train rides are available and even Jay Leno once made a cameo appearance at the exotic bird show.

 At some point, you’ll want to unwind, relax, and just enjoy the natural beauty of the countryside and the lake.
 Point your car towards The Abbey Resort & Spa in Fontana and know a full-service oasis is waiting to serve your entire family.
 A Lake Geneva icon for over 45 years, The Abbey Resort & Spa truly has something for everyone.

 To the delight of our kids, both the indoor and outdoor pools were open in time for our trip.
 And, get this, they even have adults-only pools for the over 18 crowd.
-We could barely manage to “walk not run” from one body of water to another (and not a single sun-bathing or relaxing adult got in our way).
-Even though we had clear skies, a rainy day couldn’t ruin a trip to the Abbey.
 With an on-site arcade, board game alley, and official activities director, a person might even welcome a crummy day or two.

 With several on-site dining options, we ordered from the 10 page room service menu, enjoying our food on the attached balcony overlooking the marina.
 A couple was getting married in the beautifully manicured grounds; my guess is that the bridal party pampered at the spa while the groom and groomsman found 18-holes at a nearby golf course.
 Before dusk, we threw stones into the lake, scampered around a nearby playground, and chatted with friendly locals and other happy vacationers.
 Fireside s’mores finished the evening, a true sign of a successful vacation and the arrival of summer in the Midwest.